-Demonstration of mathematics competency is satisfied in one of the following ways:
+The SDSU Mathematics/Quantitative Reasoning Assessment requirement is satisfied in one of the following ways:

-- A. Passing one of the following national or state tests at the minimum score or level identified below: - 1.
-Score of 50 on the CSU Entry Level Mathematics Test (ELM) if taken after February 2002 or an ELM score of 550 if taken before February 2002. - 2.
-Score of 570 on the Scholastic Aptitude Test or Scholastic Assessment Test (SAT or SAT Subject Tests level 1 or level 2) in mathematics if taken after February 2016.
-Score of 550 on the Scholastic Aptitude Test or Scholastic Assessment Test (SAT or SAT Subject Tests level 1 or level 2) in mathematics if taken before March 2016. - 3.
-Score of 23 on the American College Test (ACT) mathematics section if taken after October 1989. - 4.
-Score of 3 or higher on the College Board Scholastic Advanced Placement (AP) Calculus AB or Calculus BC examination, Computer Science Principles, or the Statistics examination. - 5.
-Score of 4-7 on the International Baccalaureate examination in Higher Level Computer Science or Higher Level - 6.
-Score of 550 on the College Board Mathematics Achievement Test, Level I or IC or II or IIC if taken before March 2016. - 7.
-Score of 550 on the College Board SAT II Mathematics Test, Level I or IC or II or IIC if taken before March 2016.
+- A. Passing one of the following national or state tests at the minimum score\ or level identified below^: - Score of 50 on the CSU Entry Level Mathematics Test (ELM) if taken after February 2002 and before September 2017 or an ELM score of 550 if taken before February 2002. - Score of 570 on the Scholastic Aptitude Test or Scholastic Assessment Test (SAT or SAT Subject Tests level 1 or level 2) in mathematics if taken after February 2016.
+Score of 550 on the Scholastic Aptitude Test or Scholastic Assessment Test (SAT or SAT Subject Tests level 1 or level 2) in mathematics if taken before March 2016.

-- 8. Result of "Standard Exceeded: Ready for CSU College-Level Coursework in Mathematics" on the CAASPP Early Assessment Program (EAP), augmented mathematics, taken in the 11th grade as part of the California Standards Test or Algebra II. - 9.
-Result of "Standard Met: "Conditionally Ready" for CSU college-level coursework in mathematics on the CAASP Early Assessment Program (EAP) examination and met the conditional requirement.
+- 3. Score of 23 on the American College Test (ACT) mathematics section if taken after October 1989. - Score of 3 or higher on the College Board Scholastic Advanced Placement (AP) Calculus AB or Calculus BC examination, Computer Science Principles, or the Statistics examination - Score of 4-7 on the International Baccalaureate examination in Higher Level Computer Science or Higher Level Mathematics - Score of 550 on the College Board Mathematics Achievement Test, Level I or IC or II or IIC if taken before March 2016 - 7.
+Score of 550 on the College Board SAT II Mathematics Test, Level I or IC or II or IIC if taken before March 2016. - 8.
+Result of "Standard Exceeded: Ready for CSU or participating CCC college-level coursework in mathematics" on the CAASPP Early Assessment Program (EAP), augmented mathematics, taken in the 11th grade as part of the California Standards Test or Algebra II. - 9.
+Result of "Standard Met: Conditionally Ready for CSU or participating CCC college-level coursework in mathematics" on the CAASP Early Assessment Program (EAP) examination and met the conditional requirement.
 The conditional requirement may be met by completing an approved mathematics course in the 12th grade and earning a grade of "C" or better.
-Students who do not meet the conditional requirement will need to participate in the SDSU's FAST summer program, unless exemption was met through one of the following: - New SAT: A score between 520-560 on the mathematics section of the new SAT Test (if taken after February 2016). - Old SAT: A score between 490-540 on the mathematics section of the old SAT Reasoning Test (if taken before March 2016). - A score between 20-22 on the mathematics section of the ACT Test. - These scores are appropriate only to those students who satisfy the requirement upon matriculation in this catalog year or who take the examinations during this catalog year.
+Students who do not meet the conditional requirement will need to participate in the SDSU's FAST summer program, unless exemption was met through one of the following: - New SAT: A score between 520-560 on the mathematics section of the new SAT (if taken after February 2016). - Old SAT: A score between 490-540 on the mathematics section of the old SAT Reasoning Test (if taken before March 2016). - A score between 20-22 on the mathematics section of the American College Test (ACT).